 More about the Museums Project: www.museum-schwarzes-haus.com.

-The Bettina Heinen-Ayech Foundation will try to initiate a museum of the artists' colony from the historic studios and living quarters of the artists' colony in Solingen.
-The Foundation has therefore commissioned a Solingen architectural firm to draw up plans for the conversion into a museum.
+The Bettina Heinen-Ayech Foundation will endeavour to initiate a museum of the artists' colony from the historic studios and living spaces of the artists' colony in Solingen.
+The Foundation has therefore commissioned a Solingen architectural firm to draw up initial concepts for a feasibility study.

-In order to advance the museum project of the Artists' Colony Black House in Solingen, the Bettina Heinen-Ayech Foundation has created architectural visualisations for the planned museum project.
+In order to advance the museum project of the Artists' Colony Black House in Solingen, the Bettina Heinen-Ayech Foundation has had the first concepts of a feasibility study drawn up.